← Back to Blog

 Plan wisely: Schedule high-drain events when you have energy, and block off recovery time.

-Communicate needs: Framing your boundaries positively helps others support your rhythm.
+Communicate needs: Setting boundaries without guilt helps others support your rhythm while protecting your energy.

 When Recharge Isn't Working